Waterworks (Better Call Saul)

 "Waterworks" is the twelfth and penultimate episode of the sixth season of Better Call Saul, the spin-off television series of Breaking Bad.
 It was written and directed by Vince Gilligan.
 The episode aired on AMC and AMC+ on August 8, 2022, before debuting online in certain territories on Netflix the following day.
-"Waterworks" primarily takes place after the events of Breaking Bad, exploring Kim Wexler's new life in Florida while continuing the story of Gene Takavic in Omaha, Nebraska.
+"Waterworks" primarily takes place after the events of Breaking Bad, exploring Kim Wexler's new life in Florida while continuing the depicting of Gene Takavic's illicit activities in Omaha, Nebraska, in addition to addressing Howard Hamlin's death.

-"Waterworks" was met with critical acclaim, particularly for Gilligan's direction and teleplay, the cinematography, and Rhea Seehorn's performance as Kim.
+"Waterworks" was met with critical acclaim, particularly for Gilligan's direction, writing, cinematography, production values, which critics opined helped improve the episode's aesthetic, and Rhea Seehorn's performance, highlighting her interactions with Cheryl Hamlin and her emotional breakdown.
 An estimated 1.32 million viewers saw the episode during its first broadcast on AMC.
+The episode was chosen by Seehorn to support her nomination for Outstanding Supporting Actress in a Drama Series at the 75th Primetime Emmy Awards.